mglantz/bicycle/README.md

 ```
 * Open firewalls to Bicycle on port 80 and from Bicycle on port 22 if you want to use it as an Ansible bastion host.

-## Getting advanced capabilities (GUI & Errata management)
+## Getting advanced capabilities (GUI & LCM management)
 * If you want a supported GUI for Bicycle, install Ansible Tower (https://docs.ansible.com/ansible-tower/latest/html/quickinstall/index.html) or AWX (https://github.com/ansible/awx).

-* If you want advanced errata management where you can see which server is missing what update and much more, get Red Hat Insight ( https://access.redhat.com/products/red-hat-insights#getstarted ).
+* If you want advanced Life Cycle Management where you can see which server is missing what update and much more, get Red Hat Insight ( https://access.redhat.com/products/red-hat-insights#getstarted ).

 # Managing Bicycle from the GUI
 This is if you are running Ansible Tower or AWX.
 Just import the playbooks into an Ansible Tower or AWX project and create job templates for the playbooks.
 Automation and instructions for this will come later.
 For now, look for details in the command line section below.